gsinghly/myCppLab/Codeforces/readme.txt

-This folder contains solutions to problems solved on Codeforces.
+This folder contains solution to problems solved from Codeforces.